francabrera/ibmqx-user-guides/rst/full-user-guide/001-The_IBM_Q_Experience/005-Running_your_Quantum_Scores.rst

 notified via email when it has been executed on the actual quantum computer in our lab.

-You must have Units in your IBM Q experience account to use the Real Quantum Processor.
+You must have Units in your IBM Q Experience account to use the Real Quantum Processor.
 If the score you are trying to run has previously been run, you will be given the choice of seeing the results from the cached execution right away (which costs no Units), or spending the